tachyonlabs/raspberry_pi_slide_and_video_show/README.md

     * Or for Raspbian Wheezy and the LXDE GUI desktop, in the Raspberry Pi GUI Menu select `Preferences` and then `WIFI Configuration`.

-    * Or for Raspbian Jessie and the Pixel GUI desktop, click the Wifi icon at the top right of the taskbar.
+    * Or for Raspbian Jessie or Raspbian Stretch, with the Pixel GUI desktop, click the Wifi icon at the top right of the taskbar.

 3. **Configure the Raspberry Pi to allocate more memory to its GPU (graphics processing unit)**